lawrence-ivan-reyes/superheroes-dueler/README.md

 ---

 ### ℹ️ Program Description
-Superhero Dueler is an interactive CLI game where teams of superheroes battle it out, focusing on object-oriented programming.
-Build and customize teams with unique abilities, weapons, and armor.
+Superhero Dueler is an interactive CLI game where teams of superheroes battle it out.
+Customize teams with unique abilities, weapons, and armor.
+This program highlights the principles of object-oriented programming.

 **Key Features:**
 - **Team Building**: Create and customize teams with heroes having unique abilities, weapons, and armor.